 Disclosure: Some of the links in this article are affiliate links (Amazon Associate or other programs we participate in).
 As an affiliate, I earn a small commission from qualifying purchases.

 Before we get into any details, you may be wondering what exactly is separation anxiety?
 How do you know if your dog is experiencing it?

-Separation anxiety is, literally, anxiety a dog feels when separated from his guardian.
-There are various degress of anxiety ranging from mild discomfort to ripping the house apart.
+Separation anxiety is, literally, anxiety a dog feels when separated from their guardian(s).

 - Incessant barking